 After the population in Japan aged 15 years old and over peaked at 111.17 million people in 2011, it has been broadly flat since 2012.
 In 2019, this population reached 110.92 million people.

-The labour force (among the population aged 15 years and over, the total of persons who are employed and persons who are unemployed) was decreasing in the 2000s in association with aging of the population, but shifted to an increase in 2013.
-The labour force numbered 67.2 million people in Japan in 2017, up 470,000 (0.7 percent) for the fifth consecutive year of increase.
+The labour force (among the population aged 15 years old and over, the total of employed persons and unemployed persons) was decreasing in the 2000s in association with aging of the population, but shifted to an increase in 2013.
+The labour force numbered 68.3 million people in Japan in 2018, up 1.1 million (1.6 percent) for the sixth consecutive year of increase.

 The number of employed persons declined between 1998 and 2003, and increased between 2004 and 2007.
 After a downward trend between 2008 and 2012, the number of employed persons started increasing again in 2013.
 The increase amounted to 0.6 million in 2019, from 66.64 million (60.0 percent of the population aged 15 years old and over) in the previous year to 67.24 million (60.6 percent).

 (1) Employment by Industry

-Over the long term, the percentage of people employed in the primary industry and in the secondary industry have been continually falling, while the percentage of people employed in the tertiary industry has been continually rising.
-The tertiary industry accounts for 70 percent of all industries.
-By industry, the number of persons employed in the primary industries of "agriculture and forestry" and in the secondary industry of "manufacturing" have been on a downward trend.
-On the other hand, the number of persons employed in the tertiary industries of "medical, health care and welfare" has been increasing.
+Over the long term, the percentage of persons employed in the primary industry and in the secondary industry have been continually falling, while the percentage of persons employed in the tertiary industry has been continually rising.
+Within the tertiary industry, the number of those in "medical, health care and welfare" has been increasing.

 (2) Employment by Occupation

 (3) Employment by Employment Pattern

-When looking at the percentage of non-regular staff members to the total of regular and non-regular staff members by gender and age group, for males, the percentages of young people aged 15 to 24 years, and the elderly aged 65 or older were high.
+With regard to the percentage of non-regular staff members to the total of regular and non-regular staff members by gender and age group, for males, the percentages of young people aged 15 to 24 years old, and the elderly aged 65 years old and over were high.
 Among females, non-regular staff members accounted for more than 50 percent across all age groups, with the exception of females aged 25 to 34 years old.